 First, apply to the MEMS program; this entails submitting the following:

-- A letter outlining his or her reasons for wanting to receive MEMS certification and explaining the rationale of the proposed course of study.
+- A letter outlining your reasons for wanting to receive MEMS certification and explaining the rationale of the proposed course of study.
 The letter should also explain your background in Medieval and/or Early Modern Studies.

 - A current transcript demonstrating at least an A- average and language facility.

-- A letter of approval from the Director of Graduate Studies in the student's home department.
+- A letter of approval from the Director of Graduate Studies in your home department.

 - The MEMS Program Application Form (above), listing planned or completed coursework and specifying which edition of the proseminar you have taken or plan to attend.

 Second, once you have received a letter of acceptance from the program, you should go to the Rackham website and complete the online Add a Degree application.
 (This will entail getting approvals from the graduate chair of your home department and the MEMS grad coordinator to approve the addition of the certificate to your transcript.

-Certificate students are advised by the MEMS director, in consultation with a MEMS faculty associate in the student’s home unit.
-Students are encouraged to meet with the director at least once per term to assess progress towards the certificate.
+Certificate students are advised by the MEMS director, in consultation with a MEMS faculty associate in the your home unit.
+You are encouraged to meet with the director once per year to assess progress towards the certificate.